2015 Modern Slavery Act

 We are committed to ensuring that there is no modern slavery, or human trafficking, in our supply chains, or in any part of our business.
 Our compliance with this Act reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure this in our own business and spreading the message to our supply chain.

-Delivering on this commitment has been allocated as a specific responsibility of Shared Services Director Malcolm Brown and McCreath Simpson & Prentice Merchanting Director Andy Hindhaugh.
+Delivering on this commitment has been allocated as a specific responsibility of Managing Director, Tim McCreath, and McCreath Simpson & Prentice Merchanting Director, Andy Hindhaugh.

 SUPPLIER ADHERENCE TO OUR VALUES